-Measuring abnormal contractions or abnormal motor patterns in the antrum or the small intestine are helpful to diagnose normal or abnormal small bowel function.
+Measuring abnormal contractions or abnormal motor patterns in the antrum or the small intestine is helpful to diagnose normal or abnormal small bowel function.
 Motility disorders as irritable bowel syndrome (IBS or spastic colon), diffuse motor dysfunction can be diagnosed.

 Migrating Motor ComplexThe normal Migrating Motor Complex (MMC), the mechanism by which food is processed through the gastrointestinal tract, has a period of about 1.5 hours.
 It can be divided into 3 phases: